Creamy Butternut Squash Pasta

 Skillet with creamy butternut squash sauce getting tossed with spaghetti noodles with tongs

-Tips for making butternut squash pasta
+Tips for making the best creamy butternut squash pasta

 1. Learn how to cut up butternut squash the best way into cubes.
 I created a tutorial for cutting up the squash to help break it down.